Marc Diakiese

-Marc Diakiese (born 16 March 1993) is an English professional mixed martial artist who is signed with the Professional Fighters League (PFL) as a lightweight.
-He formerly competed for the Ultimate Fighting Championship and Caged Steel and BAMMA.
+Marc Diakiese (born 16 March 1993) is an English professional mixed martial artist who currently competes in the Lightweight division of Oktagon MMA He formerly competed for the Ultimate Fighting Championship, Bellator MMA, Professional Fighters League, Caged Steel and BAMMA, where he is the former BAMMA British Lightweight Champion.

 Background

 Aged 17, Diakiese began training in mixed martial arts to keep fit and stay out of trouble.
 Before turning professional, he worked as a railway engineer.
 Diakiese was also a promising footballer before committing to mixed martial arts.

 Mixed martial arts career

 Early career

 As an amateur, Diakiese went 9–0 and simultaneously held three different titles.
 He turned professional in 2013 after struggling to find willing opponents.

 BAMMA

 After four wins in under a year in regional promotions, Diakiese joined BAMMA on a five-fight contract in 2014.
 In September, he made his promotional debut against Jefferson George at BAMMA 16 and won the fight by unanimous decision.
 In December, he beat Vernon O'Neill via unanimous decision at BAMMA 17.

 In March 2015, Diakiese faced Jack McGann at BAMMA 19 for the vacant Lightweight Championship.
 He won the fight by unanimous decision.
 In September, he defended his title at BAMMA 22 with a knockout 24 seconds into the first round against Rick Selvarajah.
 In February 2016, Diakiese signed a new deal with the promotion.

-Three months later, he successfully defended his title for a second time with another first round knockout.
+Three months later, he successfully defended his title for a second time with another first-round knockout.
 Diakiese finished Kane Mousah in 36 seconds at BAMMA 25 and subsequently earned a UFC contract.